 Become a Chemist or Materials Scientist

-Chemists and materials scientists examine how substances interact with each other as well as the atomic and molecular makeup of the materials.
-They plan and carry out complex research projects and are often responsible for managing a team of technicians helping them.
+Chemists and materials scientists examine how substances interact with each other and the atomic and molecular makeup of materials.
+They plan and carry out complex research projects and are often responsible for managing a team of technicians who help them.
 They work primarily in manufacturing and research.

 Become a Biological Technician

-Biological technicians, also called laboratory assistants, are responsible for performing tests for biological and medical scientists.
-They must have strong attention to detail and know how to use various laboratory equipment.
-Typically they work in research labs, although they can also work in hospitals and for pharmaceutical companies.
+Biological technicians, also called laboratory assistants, perform tests for biological and medical scientists.
+They must pay close attention to detail and know how to use various laboratory equipment.
+Typically, they work in research labs, although they can also work in hospitals and pharmaceutical companies.

 Kimmy Gustafson